fullstory-morgue/sidux-searchplugins/README.txt

 Download the file

-wget -O ~/.mozilla/firefox/*.default/searchplugins/kanotix.xml http://kanotix.com/searchplugins/kanotix.xml
+wget -O ~/.mozilla/firefox/*.default/searchplugins/sidux.xml http://sidux.com/searchplugins/sidux.xml

-Restart Firefox and select Kanotix from the search pull-down menu.
+Restart Firefox and select sidux from the search pull-down menu.
 After first selection it will become default.

 This should work also for other Gecko-Browsers.